dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   for the remaining routes.
 * For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
-* As a team, agree on a basic structure for how to store the data  Open a GitHub Issue and describe, in detail, how the data will be stored.
+* As a team, agree on a basic structure for how to store the data.
+Open a GitHub Issue and describe, in detail, how the data will be stored.
 For example, if the patient data will be stored in a dictionary, write out the specific format for the dictionary.
-* In your server code, write a function (called somethine like `init_database`) in which you "hard code" some initial database entries.
+* In your server code, write a function (called something like `init_database`) in which you "hard code" some initial database entries.
 This will allow each team member to get started without needing the other team members part to get started.
+This function can then be removed once all of the code is complete.
 * As desired, discuss and document any other design decisions for the server.

 The above steps must be completed by the first deadline as outlined in the